 - Don’t change your routine too much.
 Any big change in your routine can alert the person who placed the device.
 They may remove it before it can be found and plant it at a later date.

-- Don’t talk to anyone about your situation.
+- Do not talk to anyone about your situation.
 This may seem counterintuitive, but you do not know where the device is or how many devices have been installed.
 You also don’t know who might be behind it.
 So, talking about it could alert the person who is spying on you.
-It’s important that you’re able to find the devices so that you may talk with the police and maybe even a lawyer to find out what you can do.
+It’s important that you are able to find the devices so that you may talk with the police and maybe even a lawyer to find out what you can do.

 - Get to a safe location, use a safe phone, and call Spy Catchers at 1-800-373-8726.
 We provide free estimates in Montana.
 Our professionals can sweep your home, business, and vehicle to help you get back your peace of mind.